Soumya-r-Sahu/CBS_PYTHON/documentation/architecture/patterns/checklist.md

-# Clean Architecture Validation Checklist
+# Clean Architecture Checklist ✅

-Use this checklist to verify that a module follows Clean Architecture principles correctly.
+Use this checklist to ensure your module follows Clean Architecture principles:

+- [x] Domain entities are defined.
+- [x] Use cases are implemented.
+- [x] Interfaces are defined in the application layer.
+- [x] Infrastructure components implement application interfaces.
+- [x] Presentation layer exposes use cases.

+_Last updated: May 23, 2025_

 ## Domain Layer